2012 Dodge Challenger Performance

 - "V8-powered Challengers produce sound levels in keeping with their high-performance character.
 Engine, exhaust, and road noise are not as prominent as might be expected for a high-performance car." -- Consumer Guide

 - "Unlike many cars in the genre, the Challenger's interior is pleasantly quiet at speed and the ride is controlled without being jarring; this is true even for the R/T trims, although increased tire size and a stiffer suspension somewhat diminish ride comfort." -- Kelley Blue Book

 - "Telling your friends you bought a V6-powered 2011 Dodge Challenger is no longer something to be embarrassed about, as an all-new, more powerful and more efficient base V6 engine debuts." -- Edmunds

 - "Unlike the V6 in the Chevrolet Camaro, the Pentastar engine delivers its punch without the same harshness or vibration of its Bowtie rival, delivering its reps in a smooth, dangerously encouraging wave." -- Autoblog

 Acceleration and Power

 When the 5.7-liter V8 is paired to a six-speed manual, the Challenger R/T generates 375 horsepower and 410 pound-feet of torque.
 V8 Challengers equipped with an automatic are slightly less powerful, generating 372 horsepower and 400 pound-feet of torque.
-Regardless of which drivetrain you choose, the Challenger stays true to its muscle-car roots with rear-wheel drive.
-If you’re looking for even more power, check out the high-performance Dodge Challenger SRT8, which is reviewed separately.
+Regardless of which drivetrain you choose, the Challenger stays true to its muscle car roots with rear-wheel drive.
+If you’re looking for even more power, check out the high-performance Dodge Challenger SRT8.

 - "Challenger's fuel economy is not great even with the V6, especially when measured against Mustang and Camaro's relatively frugal V6s." -- Consumer Guide